 Advocacy

 According to the National Council for Nonprofits, Advocacy is “not complicated.
 Really.
 All you have to do is care about your nonprofit’s mission.
 Most people think that advocacy and lobbying are synonymous.
-Lobbying is a form of advocacy, but there are so many more ways to advocate for your nonprofit’s mission.”
+Lobbying is a form of advocacy, but there are many so more ways to advocate for your nonprofit’s mission.”

 National Council for Nonprofits keeps an archive of “Advocacy in Action” stories.
 At least one story is included in every edition of their free bi-weekly newsletter, Nonprofit Advocacy Matters.”

-Initiated by BoardSource — together with the Alliance for Justice, the Campion Foundation, the National Council of Nonprofits, and the United Philanthropy Forum — the Stand for Your Mission campaign seeks to unleash the full potential of the nonprofit sector to create positive impact by engaging board leaders more directly in the advocacy work of their organizations.
+Initiated by BoardSource — together with the Alliance for Justice, the Campion Foundation, the National Council of Nonprofits, and the United Philanthropy Forum — the Stand for Your Mission campaign seeks to unleash the full potential of the nonprofit sector to create a positive impact by engaging board leaders more directly in the advocacy work of their organizations.

 Stand for Your Mission states: